Elias Díaz Player Props: Rockies vs. Braves

 Elias Díaz At The Plate

-- Among qualifying batters in MLB, he ranks 19th in batting average, 43rd in on-base percentage, and 57th in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 20th, his on-base percentage ranks 49th, and he is 49th in the league in slugging.

+- Diaz is batting .250 with one homer during his last games and is on a four-game hitting streak.

-- Diaz has picked up a hit in 42 of 59 games this season, with multiple hits 18 times.
+- Diaz has picked up a hit in 43 of 60 games this year, with multiple hits 18 times.

-- Looking at the 59 games he has played this season, he's hit a long ball in six of them (10.2%), and in 2.6% of his trips to the plate.
+- In 11.7% of his games this year, he has hit a long ball, and 3% of his trips to the plate.

-- In 35.6% of his games this season, Diaz has had at least one RBI.
-He's picked up more than one in 16.9% and driven in three or more of his team's runs in two contests.
+- Diaz has driven in a run in 22 games this season (36.7%), including 10 games with more than one RBI (16.7%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 19 games this season (32.2%), including multiple runs in three games.
+- In 33.3% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (5.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.